chen0liang/chen0liang.github.io/_pages/research.md

 -   Tong Shen, Chen Liang, Jing Peng, Mengcheng Guan, and Jianbin Li.
 Breaking the Stigma: The Role of AI in Drug Purchases for Sensitive Health Conditions.
 -   Chen Liang, Murat Tunç, and Gordon Burtch.
 Market Punishment of Strategic Generosity: An Empirical Examination of NFT Charity Auctions.
+-   Tong Shen, Chen Liang, Xinxin Li, and Chunxiao Li.
+Beyond Automation: The Impact of Robotaxi Services on Ride-Hailing Consumer Behavior.
+-   Chen Liang, Zhuoyan Li, and Ming Yin.
+AI Disclosure and Content Evaluation.
 -   Chen Liang, Bowen Lou, Mengwei Qu.
 COVID-19 and Platform Switching of Multihoming Workers in the Gig Economy.
--   Stan (Chenbo) Shi, Wang Jin, and Chen Liang.
-Breaking the Glass Ceiling or Breaking Trust: How Does a Female Fraudster Affect Crowdfunding for Female Entrepreneurs?
 -   Chen Liang, Jing Peng, Zhuoyan Li, and Ming Yin.
-The Valuation Paradox of Generative AI: Evidence from Gig Workers.
+The Valuation of Generative AI in Content Creation: Evidence from Gig Workers.
--   Tong Shen, Chen Liang, Xinxin Li, and Chunxiao Li.
-Beyond Automation: The Impact of Robotaxi Services on Ride-Hailing Consumer Behavior.
 -   Tong Shen, Chen Liang, Chunxiao Li, Shuliu Yuan, and Bin Gu.
 AI Versus Human Decision-Making: Evidence from A Large-Scale Randomized Field Experiment.